thomashoneyman/real-world-pact/01-faucet-contract/request/README.md

-# Faucet YAML Files
+# Faucet Request Files

 The Pact CLI can [format request files](https://pact-language.readthedocs.io/en/stable/pact-reference.html#api-request-formatter) like the ones in this directory into JSON payloads.
 You can then make a POST request with the JSON to a Chainweb node for execution.
 Request files make it possible to execute arbitrary Pact code with nothing but a yaml file, `pact`, and a tool for HTTP requests such as `curl`; they're a flexible, wonderful tool for executing snippets of Pact code in a real-world environment.

 When developing your own smart contracts you will mostly use a REPL file like `faucet.repl` to iterate on your Pact code and test your contract.
 However, it's also valuable to deploy your contract to a Chainweb node and then execute transactions on that node.
 Doing so simulates how your contract will behave when deployed to a real-world network like mainnet.
-Accordingly, it's common to have a `yaml` directory containing request files.
+Accordingly, it's common to have a directory containing request files.
 For example, here's [the Marmalade yaml directory](https://github.com/kadena-io/marmalade/tree/fe6b786063ba2082c56a1ff917dbaf14cf6f61be/pact/yaml).

-Our `yaml` directory contains all the requests needed to create the faucet account, deploy the faucet contract, and then exercise each function in the contract.
+Our `request` directory contains all the requests needed to create the faucet account, deploy the faucet contract, and then exercise each function in the contract.

 ## Usage